Clarence Weatherspoon: College career

-After playing his high school basketball at Motley High School, in Columbus, Mississippi, Clarence "The Thumb" Weatherspoon decided to attend the University of Southern Mississippi, where he became the school's most decorated basketball player.
+After playing his high school basketball at Motley High School, in Columbus, Mississippi, Weatherspoon decided to attend the University of Southern Mississippi, where he became the school's most decorated basketball player.

 Weatherspoon finished his four-year career at Southern Mississippi with averages of 18.5 points and 11.3 rebounds per game.
 He is first on the school's all-time list in rebounding, blocked shots, and minutes; is second in scoring (just six points behind all-time leader Nick Revon); and third in points per game, field goals made, field goal percentage, free throws made and attempted, and steals.

-The Golden Eagles were 64-53 during Weatherspoon's four seasons, including a 21-8 record in 1991 when USM were nationally ranked (at one point reaching no. 9) and advanced to the NCAA tournament.
-The Golden Eagles fell to NC State on March 14, 1991, in the opening round of the East Regional, 114-85, and Weatherspoon scored 21 points.
-It was the second straight season USM had made the NCAA tournament; in 1990 they had lost 79-63 in the opening round to La Salle.
+The Golden Eagles were 64–53 during Weatherspoon's four seasons, including a 21–8 record in 1991 when USM were nationally ranked (at one point reaching no. 9) and advanced to the NCAA tournament.
+The Golden Eagles fell to NC State on March 14, 1991, in the opening round of the East Regional, 114–85, and Weatherspoon scored 21 points.
+It was the second straight season USM had made the NCAA tournament; in 1990 they had lost 79–63 in the opening round to La Salle.
 Weatherspoon led the Golden Eagles with 16 points.

 Weatherspoon was named Metro Conference Player of the Year for three straight years, from 1990 to 1992.
 He is the only three-time recipient of the award, and remains the all-time leading rebounder in the conference's history.

 Weatherspoon became the first Golden Eagle to have his jersey retired when his #35 was raised to the rafters on March 7, 1992, on the night of his final home game.

 As a collegian, Weatherspoon twice represented the US in international competition.
-In 1990, Weatherspoon was on the silver-medal winning USA team that participated in the Goodwill Games.
+In 1990, Weatherspoon was on the silver medal-winning USA team that participated in the Goodwill Games.
 In 1991, Weatherspoon was on the USA's team for the Pan-American games played in Cuba; the USA won the bronze medal, and in the tournament's seven games Weatherspoon averaged 9.6 points and 6.3 rebounds.

 In February 1991, Weatherspoon was the focus of a five-page feature in Sports Illustrated.

 While at Southern Mississippi, Weatherspoon had a trademark dunk called the "Spoon Feed."

 Weatherspoon was inducted into the Southern Mississippi Alumni Association Hall of Fame in 2007.